 Update: PrEP has been listed on the PBS (Pharmaceutical Benefits Scheme) as of April 1st 2018.
 Find out more up to date information about accessing PrEP here.

 PrEP has become the talk of the town recently, as it’s the latest tool we have in the HIV prevention toolkit.
 Here’s what you need to know about PrEP.

 PrEP is the less scientific term for pre-exposure prophylaxis.
 If you are nodding your head a little dumbfounded at this point, that’s ok!
 Let’s break it down; “prophylaxis” meaning “to prevent or control the spread of an infection or disease”, and “pre-exposure” – well that’s pretty self-explanatory.
 Basically PrEP is a new HIV prevention method in which people who do not have HIV take a pill daily to reduce their risk of becoming HIV infected.
 Pretty cool, huh?

-The pill is called Truvada and it contains two antiretroviral medicines that are also used to treat people living with HIV to suppress the virus in their bodies to undetectable levels.
+The pill contains two antiretroviral medicines that are also used to treat people living with HIV to suppress the virus in their bodies to undetectable levels.

 Why is it such big news for HIV prevention?

 Since the advent of condoms there hasn’t been a tool as effective as PrEP.
 By taking PrEP daily you can reduce your risk of transmission by as much as 95%.
 The World Health Organisation earlier this year released new guidelines for HIV prevention;

 “…(It is) recommended that men who have sex with men should at least consider pre-exposure prophylaxis with antiretroviral medications as an additional option to prevent HIV infection.”[i]

 So you can see PrEP is of great significance for all gay men across the globe.